In need of a few new advertisement ideas?

 - Generate statistically relevant results

-Google Attribution and Google Attribution 360 were also recently released.
+Google Attribution and Google Attribution 360 were also recently released for advertisement ideas.

-Google Attribution is a tool that helps marketers identify each channel that played a part in a sale, and how much those channels contribute to overall ROI.
+Google Attribution is a tool that helps marketers identify each channel that played a part in a sale and how much those channels contribute to overall return-on-investment (ROI).

-Too often, marketers look only at the last click a customer makes on their journey to a sale (called last-click attribution), but Google Attribution will help them understand the impact of each channel that customer interacted with, whether it’s email, social media, PPC, etc.
+Too often, marketers look only at the last click a customer makes on their journey to a sale (called last-click attribution), but Google Attribution will help them understand the impact of each channel that customers have interacted with, whether it’s email, social media, PPC, etc.

 Using Google Attribution has the potential to: